2017 AFL season: Pre-season

-JLT Community Series

-The pre-season series of matches returned in 2017 as the newly renamed JLT Community Series, which featured 27 practice matches played over 25 days, beginning on 16 February and ending on 12 March.
+The pre-season series of matches in 2017 was known as the JLT Community Series; its new sponsor was Jardine Lloyd Thompson (JLT), who replaced National Australia Bank (NAB) after NAB elected to sponsor the inaugural AFL Women's season instead.
+The series featured 27 practice matches played over 25 days, beginning on 16 February and ending on 12 March.
 The matches were stand-alone, with no overall winner of the series.
-Each team played three games, many at suburban or regional venues, while all games were televised on Fox Footy.
+Each team played three games, many at suburban or regional venues.
+All matches were televised live on Fox Footy as well as on the AFL Live app.
+The nine-point super goal was used in these matches.

 Premiership season

 Notable features of the draw include: